 There are ten standardized Medicare Supplement insurance plans.
-All of them pay towards out-of-pockets costs for Medicare-approved services.
+All of them pay towards out-of-pocket costs for Medicare-approved services.
 Some plans pay most or all of your out-of-pocket costs, but have a higher monthly premium.
 Other plans pay fewer out-of-pocket costs, but have a lower monthly premium.
 Benefits and costs vary depending on the plan chosen.
 Plans C and F are only available to individuals who were eligible for Part A or who turned 65 before January 1, 2020.

 Does a Medicare Supplement insurance plan replace Original Medicare Part A and Part B?

-No. A Medicare Supplement insurance plan works with Original Medicare, which includes Part A and Part B. It helps cover some of the out-of-pocket health care costs that Original Medicare doesn’t pay for.
+No. A Medicare Supplement insurance plan works with Original Medicare, which includes Part A and Part B. Medicare supplement insurance helps cover some of the out-of-pocket health care costs that Original Medicare doesn't pay for.
 For instance, Medicare Part B generally covers about 80% of Part B expenses.
-You’re responsible for paying the rest.
+You're responsible for paying the rest.
 A Medicare Supplement insurance plan could help pay your share.